garrandall/popular-music-data/tracks/paradise-ll-cool-j-amerie.md

 Trust me, trust me, trust - me, baby
 Rest of your life I'll take you to paradise
-I'll take you to paradise, oooohh
+I'll take you to paradise, oh
 So won't you try me, try me - try, this, lady
 Rest of your life I'll take you to paradise
 I'm gonna give-a-you all my love, yeah